-These can be easily be shown in the bold headings of each professional entries for fast viewing by recruiters and hiring agents.
+These can be easily shown in the bold headings of each professional entry for quick viewing by recruiters and hiring agents.

-Chronological format resumes should have the most recent experience and end with oldest experience.
-In the International Development sector, hiring agents also prefer the longer more detailed resumes that show a chronology of the projects – especially those in developing countries – that the applicant has worked on.
+Chronological format resumes should have the most recent experience listed first and end with older experiences.
+In the International Development sector, hiring agents also prefer longer and detailed resumes that show a chronology of projects – especially those in developing countries – that the applicant has worked on.

-Resumes organized by functional areas or separated into sections according to type of assignments, or specialty areas, are not recommended as they make it more difficult for reviewers to find the information they need to qualify the applicants.
-It is often said that a recruiter will scan your CV in 30 seconds – I disagree about the 30 seconds, but one minute or two is realistic for the first review to see if applicants are within the qualifications requirements.
+Resumes organized by functional area or separated into sections according to type of assignments, or specialty areas, are not recommended as they make it more difficult for reviewers to find the information they need to qualify the applicants.
+It is often said that a recruiter will scan your CV in 30 seconds or less.
+I disagree about the 30 seconds, but one minute or two is realistic for the first review to see if applicants are within the qualifications requirements.

 The employer/client for most positions request that we qualify applicants in terms of their past international development assignments/projects, length of assignments, positions held, type of project, employer & donor organizations, and country where they worked.
 I often return documents to applicants and request that they revise their CV/resume when the items below are missing or not clearly marked or found.
 It is also advisable to keep this critical information permanently in a resume that you will submit to any other international development sector organization in the future.

-To fairly evaluate you we need, at minimum, the following basic information on your past international development projects or work projects:
+To fairly evaluate a prospect we need, at a minimum, the following basic information on your past international development projects or work projects:

-- Dates/Length of Assignment: This can be exact dates or more simply: Jan 09-June 09 or 2009 (6 months).
-Please do not use single year only like 2009 which does not tell us how long you were on assignment in a given country or region.
+- Dates and Length of Assignment: This can be exact dates or more simply: Jan 09-June 09 or 2009 (6 months).
+Please do not use a single year like 2009 which does not tell us how long you were on assignment in a given country or region.

-- Title: Show any title used while on assignment which may be an official or unofficial title.
+- Title: Show any title used while on assignment which may be official or unofficial title.